Last Updated on

-It is almost middle of March but you hardly can see any signs of the spring here in Montreal.
+It is almost the middle of March but you hardly can see any signs of the spring here in Montreal.
 They say winter of 2015 set all possible meteo records and apparently was and still is the coldest winter in 100 years.
 Yikes.
 Even though I took two-week break from the winter when I went to Hawaii and California in January, it is unbearable.

 Shooting + Processing